fireship-io/fireship.io/content/lessons/ts-decorators-by-example/index.md

 ### Example

-**Real World Use Case:** When a class is decorated you have to be careful with inheritence because its descendents will not inherit the decorators.
-Let's freeze the class to prevent inheritence completely.
+**Real World Use Case:** When a class is decorated you have to be careful with inheritance because its descendents will not inherit the decorators.
+Let's freeze the class to prevent inheritance completely.

 {{< file "ngts" "hook.component.ts" >}}
 ```typescript